Home » LGBTQ+ Culture » Trust Onion Model: A Guide to Building Black Queer Chosen Family

 Finally, chosen family reduces isolation and depression risk among Black sexual minority men by providing a reliable connection when traditional support networks run thin or fail (Dawes et al., 2024)[2].

-The Trust Onion Model (T-O-M), developed by Daniel Nkado, is a four-layer framework for assessing trust, access, and relational safety in one-to-one relationships.
-Chemistry, shared identity, or mutual trauma can create fast familiarity, but T-O-M separates mutual feelings and shared time from earned access.
-The model treats repair competence—the ability to acknowledge harm, take accountability, and restore trust—as the clearest test of safety.
+The Trust Onion Model is a practical, four-layer framework for assessing trust, access, and relational safety in one-to-one relationships.
+It separates mutual feelings and shared time from earned access.

-Ruptures—any behaviour or dynamic that causes negative impact—are inevitable in human relationships.
+Ruptures—any behaviour or dynamic that causes a negative impact—are inevitable in human relationships.
 T-O-M doesn’t demand a rupture-free connection.
-It treats rupture-and-repair as the engine of trust: when people repair well, access deepens; when people avoid, minimise, or mishandle repair, access stalls.
-This makes T-O-M a practical roadmap for building trust and managing boundaries in deep relationships—such as marriage, civil partnership, or chosen family—without confusing attraction or mutuality for safety.
+Instead, it treats “rupture-and-repair” as the engine of trust: when people repair well, access deepens; when people avoid, minimise, or mishandle repair, access stalls.
+This makes T-O-M a highly practical roadmap for building chosen family without confusing attraction or mutuality for safety.

 C-A-F-I: The 4 Layers of the Trust Onion Model